-Impact: Now, does the supporting text below refer to all of the parts of your thesis?
-Fill out the chart below Supporting Text Topic: Focus: Impact: Madelyn Pugh began her writing career at Shortridge High School in Indianapolis where she worked on the school newspaper with Kurt Vonnegut.
+Thesis: Madelyn Pugh worked as a writer for the show I Love Lucy where she pushed the boundaries of what could and could not be aired on television which helped to redefine the rules of television.
+Supporting Text Topic: Focus: Impact: Madelyn Pugh began her writing career at Shortridge High School in Indianapolis where she worked on the school newspaper with Kurt Vonnegut.
 I Love Lucy was one of the first shows to successfully portray a pregnancy on screen, paving the way for future shows to continue that work.
 Madeylyn Pugh wrote the episode "Lucy is Enceinte," wherein Lucy announces her pregnancy.
 The Wizard of Oz was one of the first films to successfully use color.
 The TV show I Love Lucy was voted the Best TV show of all time in 2012.